EV Battery – Dry Cleanrooms

 - Process workflows and equipment layouts

-- Material and people flows i.e. MALs and PALs
+- Material and people flows and airlock barriers i.e. MALs and PALs

 Batteries for an electric car are assembled.
 Credit: Audi AG